Therealchainman/archive-cp/algorithms/bit_manipulation.md

 Bit equation that relates addition to bitwise XOR and AND operations.
 This is useful for solving problems that require bit manipulation.
 This is a useful way to convert from one to another, if it makes something simpler. x+y=(x⊕y)+2⋅(x&y)

+## Minimum xor of a pair of integers in an array

+This problem can be solved by sorting the array, and then the minimum xor of a pair will come from some adjacent elements in the array.